rtyler/opsantipatterns/_posts/2012-08-19-tear-down-this-wall.md

 ### Story

-(**Editor's Note:** *In order to preserve the anonymity of my sources, every company shall be referred to as "Secret Company Organization", or "SCO."
+(**Editor's Note:** *In order to preserve the anonymity of my sources, the company shall be referred to as "Secret Company Organization", or "SCO."
 And I will pick a random name for ops engineers, such as "Daryl."*)

 Prior to working for SCO, Daryl had several "less than ideal" encounters with